 ensuring procedures are in place for dealing with allegations of abuse made against staff and volunteers

-ensuring a designated senior Member of staff is appointed for dealing with safeguarding children issues
+ensuring a designated senior member of staff is appointed for dealing with safeguarding children issues

 ensures the above duties are discharged.

 As the governor responsible for safeguarding children, you will play an essential role in ensuring children in education are kept safe from harm.
 Your job is to ensure the safeguarding agenda is embedded in the ethos of your school.